IQ404/study-notes/README.md

 The last `.dense()` in a `ti.root` statement indicates the adjacent data elements in memory.

+❓ Are adjacent layers in SNodeTree always be adjacent in memory?

 The default layout for a taichi field (i.e. define field directly, without using `ti.root`) is row-major.

+We can use struct-`for` loop to traverse a taichi field (as usual) constructed from `ti.root`.
+The taichi compiler will automatically deduce the underlying data layout of a taichi field and apply the same order for data access.

 Examples: